Spatial Variability and Mapping with R-Software

 Introduction to R language

 R syntax and Rstudio

 - R functionality, packages, functions

-- Data structures, vector, matrix, data frames and lists
+- Data structures, vectors, matrix, data frames and lists

 Reading and Writing Data

 - Output report quality figures